JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 This page gives the general idea on how dependencies work in TeamCity based on an example.
 For the dependencies' description, see [Dependent Build](dependent-build.md).

-## Introduction

-In many cases it is convenient to use the output of one build in another, as well as to run a number of builds sequentially on the same sources.
+In many cases, it is convenient to use the output of one build in another, as well as to run a number of builds sequentially or in parallel on the same sources.
 Consider a typical example: you have a cross-platform project that has to be tested under Windows and macOS before you get the production build.
 The best workflow for this simple case will be to:

 1. Compile your project.
-2. Run tests under Windows and macOS simultaneously on the same sources
+2. Run tests under Windows and macOS simultaneously on the same sources.
 3. Build a release version on the same sources, of course, if tests have passed under both OSs.

 This can be easily achieved by configuring dependencies between your build configurations in TeamCity that would look like this: